 - Heat a dry frying pan on a low heat.
 A small non-stick works best but use your first try to assess if you need to add a small amount of oil.

 - Mix the dry ingredients together in a large bowl.

 - Stir in the wet ingredients until well combined and the texture is runny but thick.

-- Ladle approximately ¼ cup of the batter onto the dry pan and cook for 20-30 seconds before carefully flipping onto the other side.
+- Ladle approximately ¼ cup of the batter onto the dry pan and cook for 20-30 seconds (or when bubbles start to form on top) before carefully flipping onto the other side.
 Cook for another 20-30 seconds.

 - Repeat with the rest of the batter.

 *You can also use gluten-free plain flour.
 I tested the recipe with Dove's Farm Gluten-free mix and they tasted great.
 However, they are slightly paler in colour and didn't rise quite as well.
 Still delicious though!